vchintal/hotrod-demo/README.md

 # 2. Building

 ## 2.1 Configure Maven
-If not using Infinispan, everything should be good to go.

-If you are using JDG 6, please make sure JDG 6 repository is configured based on JDG 6 Maven Repository installation instructions.
-Please change the `pom.xml` so that the Infinispan dependency is based on JDG 6 repository.
+Please make sure JDG 6.4 Maven repository is installed and configured as per the instructions in the official documentation.

 ## 2.2 Building and Running from Source